-For the purposes of dealing with linear expansion, there are two types of supports: anchors and guides.
+For the purposes of supporting the pipe and addressing linear expansion, there are two types of supports: anchors and guides.
 Anchors are tight against the pipe and prevent movement through that point.
 Guides support the pipe, but are loose and allow movement through the joint.